A guide for schools and education professionals

 Police and PCSOs

 Each school has an allocated PCSO (colleges have a PC) who will make regular contact with schools.
-They will also arrange to engage three times in a school year to deliver specific sessions on County Lines, hate crime, knife crime, internet safety and ASB.
-This is arranged by the school and their PSCO.
+They will also arrange to engage 3 times in a school year to deliver specific sessions on County Lines, hate crime, knife crime, internet safety and ASB.
+This is arranged by the school and their PCSO.
 Schools will have a copy of the Safe4me School Charter which outlines the main aims and objectives of the partnership.

 The main inbox for contact is: [email protected]